keensam04/mlops-titanic/README.md

 ```bash
 pip install -r pipeline/requirements.txt
 ```

-This should enable the `dsl-compile` command.
+The above should enable the `dsl-compile` command.
 Run the following command to validate
 ```bash
 dsl-compile --help
 ```